MicrosoftDocs/mesh-docs/mesh/Create/develop/script-your-scene-logic/cloud-scripting-troubleshooting.md

 1. Ensure that the scene plays as expected when you preview it locally.
 2. Ensure that the deployed environment matches the scene.map used by the Mesh App.
 To learn more about how this happens, see [the Mesh Scripting Getting Started Guide](Mesh_Scripting_Getting_Started_Guide.md#serialize-scene).
 TBD
-    1. In the Unity project, navigate to the **MeshApp** component and then press `Serialize Scene` to force scenegraph serialization.
+    1. In the Unity project, navigate to the **Mesh Cloud Scripting** component and then press `Serialize Scene` to force scenegraph serialization.
     2. Re-upload your environment with the Mesh Uploader.
     3. Re-deploy your Mesh App with the [CLI tool](Mesh_Scripting_Getting_Started_Guide.md#deploy-application-and-interactive-world-template).
 3. Test your local Unity version [against the deployed app](Mesh_Scripting_Getting_Started_Guide.md#connect-to-deployed-application-from-unity).
    - Check the logs in Unity for any errors if not working.
 4. You may need to manually restart the Mesh App to ensure that it's running correctly.
-From the root of the project, run `meshapp restart`, and then wait for the process to complete.
+From the root of the project, run `meshcs restart`, and then wait for the process to complete.
 5. If nothing helps, [report a bug](#how-to-report-bugs).
    -Inspect [Mesh app logs](#how-to-collect-logs), and include relevant information where possible in your bug report.